Bolivia heads to a runoff after an election ends two decades of ruling party dominance

 But he has also launched blistering attacks on the MAS party and its economic model.

-Despite their grand promises, Doria Medina and Quiroga struggled to stir up voter excitement.
-Bolivians associate them both with the U.S.-backed neoliberal administrations that Morales repudiated when he stormed to office in 2006, declaring an end to Bolivia’s 20-year experiment with free-market capitalism.
+Paz's supporters have described the former mayor Bolivia’s southern town of Tarija as a fresh face with new ideas, in contrast to Doria Medina and Quiroga, who served in the U.S.-backed neoliberal administrations that Morales repudiated when he stormed to office in 2006, declaring an end to Bolivia’s 20-year experiment with free-market capitalism.

-“If they couldn’t govern well before, what makes us think they’ll do it now?” asked Yaitzel Poma, 30, as she celebrated in the capital of La Paz.
-“We have to learn from the past to make better choices.”

-Paz supporters have described the former mayor Bolivia’s southern town of Tarija as a fresh face with new ideas.
+But the 57-year-old Paz, the son of former President Jaime Paz Zamora (1989-1993), has been in politics for some two decades and as a senator since 2020.
+He was born in Spain when his father, founder of a radical leftist party, was exiled during the country’s military dictatorship.